LatKrong/SigStrMap/README.md

 * Listing saved heat map in the main view.
 * Ability to load an existing heat map from the main view.
 * Ability to add a new heat map through main view.
+* Ability to delete a heat map.

 ## What's next?

-* Ability to delete a heat map.
+* Polish UI.